Understanding the Namesake of the Major Political Parties – Democrats and Republicans

-Specifically, Republican is a reference to a Republican form of government where representatives rule, and Democrat is a reference to a more individual-focused Democracy with more “power to the people”.
-Originally the Democratic Party favored states’ rights and individual rights (they were individualist populist more radical classical liberals who were favored in the rural south) and Republicans favor collective rights and central government (they were collectivist elitist conservative-classical liberals who were favored in the more urban north east).
+Specifically, Republican is a reference to a Republican form of government where representatives rule, and Democrat is a reference to a more individual-focused Democracy with more “power to the people.”

-The same is generally true for Federalists, Anti-Federalists, Whigs.
-Federalists favored the Constitution and federal power, anti-Federalists were (was the name implies) against federal power, favored state power, and favored the Articles of Confederation and a Confederacy.
+The same is true for Federalists and Anti-Federalists.
+Federalists favored the Constitution and federal power; Anti-Federalists were, as the name implies, opposed to federal power.
+They believed in states having power and supported both the Articles of Confederation and the concept of a Confederacy.

-When we get to the Civil War, and the Federalist line becomes “the Union” (favoring a strong union) and the former-Democratic party from the anti-Federalist line becomes the Confederacy (favoring a dissolution of the Union), it makes perfect sense.
-The anti-Federalist line had long favored a Confederacy, the Federalists a centralized and strong Union.
+At the time of the Civil War, the Federalist aligned with “the Union” since they a strong union.
+The former-Democratic party, who had evolved from the Anti-Federalists became the Confederacy, which supported a dissolution of the Union.
+The Anti-Federalists wanted a Confederacy; the Federalists wanted a centralized and strong Union.

 As Things Change, the Party Names Become Less Relevant (or at Least Take on New Meaning)

-However, over time, after the Civil War during Reconstruction, the Gilded Age, and Progressive era the parties changed considerably.
-From Reconstruction onward the party names began to speak less-and-less to the ideologies of the parties (it was convoluted by changing platforms and factions).
+However, over time, after the Civil War, during Reconstruction, the Gilded Age, and Progressive era the parties changed considerably.
+From Reconstruction onward, the party names began to speak less-and-less to initial ideologies.
+The parties became increasingly convoluted as platforms and factions changed.

-Today, the party names speak very little to the current ideologies of the parties.
-In fact, one could say today, on most issues, Republicans favor states’ rights and individual rights and Democrats favor collective rights and central government.
-When one realizes that Known Nothings, Confederates, and the Tea Party all have similar policy stances, and that their stance isn’t much difference from Jackson and Calhoun (the first Democratic President and VP), and knowing that line opposed Hamilton, Clay, and Lincoln, we can understand that a modern Republican is in many ways a Jacksonian Democrat and a modern Democrat a modern Lincolnian… except, much changes between 1850 and 2017 and thus we find elements of both old parties in the modern parties, just consider figures like John McCain and Bernie Sanders, where McCain is more classically Republican like Eisenhower and Sanders more classically a Democrat like William Jennings Bryan.
+Today, the party names speak little to the current ideologies of the parties.
+In fact, one could say today, on most issues, Republicans favor states’ rights and individual rights while Democrats favor collective rights and central government.
+Know-Nothings, Confederates, and the Tea Party all have similar policy stances, and that that position isn’t much different from Jackson and Calhoun (the first Democratic President and VP).
+As a faction, they stand opposed to Hamilton, Clay, and Lincoln.
+Thus, today’s Republican is, in many ways, an updated Jacksonian Democrat, and a contemporary Democrat leans more toward Lincoln’s beliefs.
+Of course, there are many differences between 1850 and 2017, so we find elements of both old parties in the modern parties.
+Consider figures like John McCain and Bernie Sanders.
+McCain is more classically Republican like Eisenhower while Sanders is more classically Democratic like William Jennings Bryan.

-All the complexities of today and yesterday aside, for all our differences, we can confirm a longstanding unity.
+All the complexities of today and yesterday aside, for all our differences, we can see a longstanding unity.

-Both Republicanism and Democracy are liberal ideas, both can work together (as they do in our Constitution) and both are alternatives to pure Monarchy, Despotism, and Anarchy (see an essay on the types of governments).
-The best proof our unity is found in the Jeffersonian Democratic-Republicans who managed to unite all the factions for a brief period in time known as “the Era of Good Feelings”.
+Both Republicanism and Democracy are liberal ideas, both can work together as they do in our Constitution, and both are alternatives to pure Monarchy, Despotism, and Anarchy.
+See an essay on the types of governments.
+The best proof of our unity is found in the Jeffersonian Democratic-Republicans who managed to unite all the factions for a brief period known as “the Era of Good Feelings.”

-TIP: Today I would say neocons who favor statist policy are “republican” and those like Bernie who favor deregulation and the people’s voice are “democratic”.
-We can make this stretch and be right…. but mostly it is Democrats who favor well run centralized policy and elite representatives and Republicans who speak about deregulation and states’ rights.
+TIP: Today I would say neocons who favor statist policy are “Republican” Meanwhile, those like Bernie Sanders, those who favor deregulation, and those that favor the people’s voice are “Democratic.”
+This meaning, neither major party is fully Democratic or Republican, each has many factions with “mixed” ideologies.
+With that said, it is mostly Democrats who support a well-run centralized policy with elite representatives, while Republicans work for deregulation and states’ rights.